fuglaro/filet-cloud/README.md

 * Copy/Paste in the terminal on Linux: Use Ctrl/Shift + Insert.

 # TODO
+* Reload button on both mde and text editors (only when save not shown!)
 * Compile binary with self contained content files.
 * Installation enhancement pass
   * Incorporate https://github.com/fuglaro/filet-cloud